Van Persie commits to one more year at Feyenoord

 The striker returned to his boyhood team in January, signing a contract that contained a clause allowing both parties to "assess the situation" at the end of the season.

-Feyenoord announced on Wednesday (AEST) that the 34-year-old has agreed to continue his second spell at De Kuip for at least another year.
+Feyenoord announced on Tuesday the 34-year-old has agreed to continue his second spell at De Kuip for at least another year.

 "Robin van Persie has agreed to add one more season to his playing career at De Kuip," a club statement confirmed.